Danny-Devs/gitlify/docs/llm_setup_guide.md

 # Local LLM Setup Guide

-This guide will help you set up local Large Language Model (LLM) instances to use with CodeGrok.
+This guide will help you set up local Large Language Model (LLM) instances to use with Gitlify.
 Running LLMs locally ensures privacy since your code never leaves your machine.

 ## Overview

-CodeGrok works with locally-hosted LLM servers, particularly:
+Gitlify works with locally-hosted LLM servers, particularly:

 1. **Ollama** - Easy-to-use tool for running models locally
 2. **LM Studio** - GUI application for running and managing models